 Tender, flavorful crock pot pulled pork and apples made easily in your slow cooker.
-Only a few ingredients are needed to prepare this filling meal.
+Only a few ingredients are needed to prepare this cozy fall meal meal.

 On the flip side of the everything-but-the kitchen sink approach, so much magic can be made with so very little as well.
 So much flavor derived from a little bit of solid, liquid, spice – a testament to the beauty of minimalist cooking.